tradingstrategy-ai/trade-executor/README.md

 **Beta warning**: Do not use at your own risk.

+This repository contains OpenAPI 3 specifications for two APIs

+* Open DeFi API for reading DEX data
+* Trade Executor API for managing automated trading strategies

-# Open DeFi  API
+## Open DeFi  API

 Open DeFi API provides server and browser accessible endpoints for decentralised exchange and blockchain live data.
 This data is useful for market data websites, real-time candel stick charts, chat bots, trading bots and similar.

 [Open the Swagger API explorer](https://tradingstrategy.ai/api/explorer/).

-Trading Strategy OpenAPI 3 specification covers
+The data covers

 * Blockchains